jbgreenh/AZ-PMP-analytics/README.md

 generate the monthly scorecard for % of prescriber PMP usage

 ### exclude_ndcs
-generate and update lists of opiate agonist ndcs to exclude from awarxe reports
+generate and update lists of opiate antagonist ndcs to exclude from awarxe reports

 ### temp
 miscellaneous scripts for adhoc reporting